paulrd/geotrie/README.md

 # ca.cawala/geotrie

-Creates heirarchical population clusters from a geotiff file.
-This is meant to be used from the clojure repl.
+Creates heirarchical population clusters from a geotiff file by populating an SQLITE database.
+This is meant to
+be used from the clojure repl.
 It has a hard-coded tif file name which expects to be located in the resources folder.
 It has a hard-coded number of threads (8).
 See the comment in the sql.clj file to make sure the region table is